aklomp/base64/README.md

 To the author's knowledge, at the time of original release, this was the only Base64 library to offer SIMD acceleration.
 The author wrote [an article](http://www.alfredklomp.com/programming/sse-base64) explaining one possible SIMD approach to encoding/decoding Base64.
+The article can help figure out what the code is doing, and why.

-The AVX2 codec was generously contributed by [Inkymail](https://github.com/inkymail/base64), who, in their fork, also implemented NEON and NEON64 codecs and some additional features.
+The original AVX2 and NEON codecs were generously contributed by [Inkymail](https://github.com/inkymail/base64), who, in their fork, also implemented a NEON64 codec and some additional features.
 Their work is slowly being backported into this project.

 Notable features: